-A home inspection involves a professional and systematic evaluation of the condition of a residential property.
-This thorough physical exam of the house includes the general functionality, overall safety, and integrity of a home and its components.
-The purpose of a home inspection is to ensure that a home buyer knows the status of the house being purchased before completing the transaction.
-But what do home inspectors look for?
-They look for any signs of damage or safety issues in the home that buyers should be aware of before proceeding with the purchase.
+A house inspection involves a professional and systematic evaluation of the condition of a residential property.
+This thorough physical exam of the house includes the general functionality, overall safety, and integrity of a house and its components.
+The purpose of this process is to ensure that a home buyer knows the status of the house being purchased before completing the transaction.
+But what do these inspectors look for?
+They look for any signs of damage or safety issues that buyers should be aware of before proceeding with the purchasjobe.

-A thorough home inspection is the best way to protect a major real estate investment and ensure buyers are happy and comfortable in their new place.
-The price of a home inspection depends on the size and type of home and the location.
-On average, homeowners spend between $300 and $500, with the average homeowner paying $400 for a full home inspection.
-The inspection covers the HVAC (heating, ventilation, and air conditioning), plumbing, electrical, roof, insulation, foundation, and basement.
+A thorough house inspection is the best way to protect a major real estate investment and ensure buyers are happy and comfortable in their new place.
+The price of a home inspection depends on the size and type of house and the location.
+On average, homeowners spend between $300 and $500, with the average homeowner paying $400 for a full home inspection that covers the HVAC (heating, ventilation, and air conditioning), plumbing, electrical, roof, insulation, foundation, and basement.
 If only a 4-point inspection is required, you can budget slightly less, around $125.
-Thermal imaging inspections cost $600 on the higher end.
-Inspections for larger homes in neighborhood areas cost more than small homes in rural locations.
-A home inspection will require anywhere from two to six hours to complete.
+Thermal imaging inspections cost $800 on the higher end.
+Inspections for larger houses in neighborhood areas cost more than small houses in rural locations.
+It will require anywhere from two to six hours to complete.

 |Home Inspection Prices|

 The cost varies by state since labor costs are different in different places.
 In addition, there may be different procedures and regulations for each state.
 For instance, house inspection fees tend to be less expensive in Midwestern states than in the Pacific Northwest, and the Southwest tends to cost more than in the Southeast.
 The map below gives insight into what to expect for costs for house inspections in your state.
 A table will also be provided to give more accurate pricing information.

 |Georgia||$325 - $400|